sunilmankotia83/gh-300/source/docs/practice/detailed/04-practice-test.detailed.md

 **Options:**
 A. It automatically fixes all errors at build time
-B. **Use Copilot Chat to explain error messages/stack traces and propose fixes or refactors**
+B. Use Copilot Chat to explain error messages/stack traces and propose fixes or refactors.
 C. Errors must be fixed manually; Copilot doesn’t help
 D. Only Enterprise users can use Chat for debugging